ironhack-labs/data-labs/module-1/lab-lambda-functions/README.md

 ## Getting Started

 Open the `main.ipynb` file in the `your-code` directory.
 Follow the instructions and add your code and explanations as necessary.
-By the end of this lab, you will have learned about the scikit-learn library and about different aspects of linear regression.
+By the end of this lab, you will have learned about the different uses and advantages of lambda functions.

 ## Deliverables